phorsuedzie/irb-extension-loader/README.md

 fails to load, it will be reported, and it will continue to load the next extension and not stop as vanilla irb does.

-Two kinds of extension loading are supported:
+The following kinds of extension loading are supported:
-  - simple loading for libraries not needing configuration (e.g. rubygems)
+  - activation: simple loading for libraries not needing configuration (e.g. rubygems)
-  - advanced loading ("plugin")
+  - plugin: advanced loading with configuration or defered library selection

 Installation